tobek/laminae/18-cnd.md

 ### Others

-- **Weather Patterns**: Guiding everything from hurricanes to dust storms to earthquakes, these powerful, atavistic Unravellers communicate only through dance and mime
+**Weather patterns** · Guiding everything from hurricanes to dust storms to earthquakes, these powerful, atavistic Unravellers communicate only through dance and mime.

-- **Aging**: Giddy cherubs flitting unseen around mortal lives' most trying times
+**Aging** · Giddy cherubs flitting unseen around mortal lives' most trying times.

-- **Rust**: Trollish Unravellers heap metal objects onto huge vessels sloshing wet brown rust over their sides and onto the ground
+**Rust** · Trollish Unravellers heap metal objects onto huge vessels sloshing wet brown rust over their sides and onto the ground.

-- **Melting Ice** and **Boiling Water**: As raw as weather or fire Unravellers, but more slippery
+**Melting ice** and **boiling water** · As raw as weather or fire Unravellers, but more slippery.

-- **Heat Transfer**: Apparently one of the more fundamental undertakings here, these silent Unravellers resemble phantoms and their troupes are sculptural geometric tangles of metal and bone and stone
+**Heat Transfer** · Apparently one of the more fundamental undertakings here, these silent Unravellers resemble phantoms and their troupes are sculptural geometric tangles of metal and bone and stone.

-- **Broken furniture**: Absolute mayhem, as one might expect
+**Broken furniture** · Absolute mayhem, as one might expect.

 TODO(dissolving is entropic)[]